 Campsites in Ohiopyle State Park

 Connellsville, PA is located between the whitewater action at Youghiogheny River and the Great Allegheny Passage bike trail.
 Visit Frank Lloyd Wright's iconic Fallingwater at Mill Run or explore Laurel Caverns National Park.
-The Uniontown KOA offers sites for rigs up to 80'.
-Choose between a riverside gravel patio site or riverview deluxe patio site with patio furniture, propane grill and fire ring.
+The Uniontown KOA offers sites for rigs up to 80 feet.
+Choose between a riverside gravel patio site or riverview deluxe patio site with patio furniture, propane grill, and fire ring.
 All sites offer full hookups and up to 50-amp service.
-Other amenities include Wi-Fi, cable TV, a snack bar, a pool and a dog park.
+Other amenities include Wi-Fi, cable TV, a snack bar, a pool, and a dog park.
 Propane and firewood are available on-site.

 This campground fills up quite quickly during the peak season, and reservations are required to ensure campsites are available during the time you wish to stay.
 Be prepared to get cozy, as sites are rather tight here.
 If you're traveling with a larger rig, you may want to contact the park ahead of time to ensure you park in a spot that will be as accommodating as needed.
-Some areas feel tight, even for campers under 30 feet.
-Otherwise, the surroundings are idyllic, and sites sit only a short distance from popular trail heads.
+The length limits range from 10 to 50 feet.
+Otherwise, the surroundings are idyllic, and sites sit only a short distance from popular trailheads.
+You can bring your furbaby too as long as you keep them on a leash or otherwise restrained while at the park.

 There are all sorts of options when you choose to stay at Ohiopyle State Park.
 If you haven't brought your home-away-from-home with you, consider other overnight stays available at the park.
 Backpacking campers and tenting guests have access to 27 walk-in sites within the campground.
 Other guests may choose to stay within the park's cozy camping cottages or yurts.